Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

-> *"The Poisson distribution models rare counts with a single parameter $\lambda$, which is both the mean and variance.
-The MLE for $\lambda$ is simply the sample mean.
+> *"The Poisson distribution models rare counts with a single parameter λ, which is both the mean and variance.
+The MLE for λ is simply the sample mean.
 For hypothesis tests, exact p-values are calculated directly from the Poisson PMF, and exact confidence intervals come from the Chi-Squared distribution."*